 - effective use of public funds,

-In the second page on the self-determined service for the common good, there are further questions and answers.
+See further questions and answers on the second page on the self-determined service for the common good